huggingface/blog/fastai.md

 Few have done as much as the [fastai](https://www.fast.ai/) ecosystem to make Deep Learning accessible.
 Our mission at Hugging Face is to democratize good Machine Learning.
 Let's make exclusivity in access to Machine Learning, including [pre-trained models](https://huggingface.co/models), a thing of the past and let's push this amazing field even further.

 fastai is an [open-source Deep Learning library](https://github.com/fastai/fastai) that leverages PyTorch and Python to provide high-level components.
 It quickly delivers state-of-the-art output on text, vision, and tabular data.
-However, fastai is more than just a library; it's an entire ecosystem of notable contributors.
-As some examples, check out their [book](https://github.com/fastai/fastbook), [documentation](https://docs.fast.ai/), and [courses](https://course.fast.ai/).
-Join the fastai [Discord](https://discord.com/invite/YKrxeNn) and [forums](https://forums.fast.ai/).
+However, fastai is more than just a library; it is maintained by [fast.ai](https://www.fast.ai/), the company, and has grown into an entire ecosystem of notable contributors.
+As some examples, check out fast.ai's [book](https://github.com/fastai/fastbook) and [courses](https://course.fast.ai/).
+Join the fast.ai [Discord](https://discord.com/invite/YKrxeNn) and [forums](https://forums.fast.ai/).
 It is a guarantee that you will learn by engaging with their community.

-Because of all this, and more (the writer of this post started his journey thanks to the fastai course), we are proud to announce that Fastai practitioners can now share and upload models to Hugging Face Hub with a single line of Python.
+Because of all this, and more (the writer of this post started his journey thanks to the fast.ai course), we are proud to announce that fastai practitioners can now share and upload models to Hugging Face Hub with a single line of Python.

- 👉 In this post, we will quickly introduce the integration between Fastai and Hub.
+ 👉 In this post, we will quickly introduce the integration between fastai and Hub.
 Check out [this Google Colab notebook](https://colab.research.google.com/gist/omarespejel/9ba054ce74c7a4d4408085b611124bdf) for a hands-on introduction.

-*We want to thank the fastai community, notably Jeremy Howard, for their feedback 🤗.
+*We want to thank the fast.ai community, notably Jeremy Howard, for their feedback 🤗.
 This blog is heavily inspired by the [Hugging Face Hub section](https://docs.fast.ai/huggingface.html) in the fastai docs.

 ## Why share to the Hub?